ioccc-src/winner/1998/dlowe/README.md

 More importantly, it is a tool for further obfuscation, in that it can take any text and render it unintelligible.

-Suggested uses: add to your MANROFFSEQ environment variable for man page enjoyment; use it to turn the GPL into the PPL; see what happens when you run perl4 programs after they've been run through it; "encrypt" sensitive (but unnecessary) documents...
+Suggested uses: add to your `MANROFFSEQ` environment variable for man page enjoyment; use it to turn the GPL into the `PPL`; see what happens when you run `perl4` programs after they've been run through it; "encrypt" sensitive (but unnecessary) documents...

 ## Copyright and CC BY-SA 4.0 License: